apolygraph/website/_pages/eyedetect-infidelity-concerns.md

 published: true
 post_date: 2018-02-26 19:55:20
 ---
-Concerned about your partners fidelity?
+Concerned about your partner's faithfulness?

 We offer a more time and cost effective alternative to formal polygraph testing.